pengfei99/ApacheAtlasDocker/README.md

 # ApacheAtlasDocker

-This `Apache Atlas` is built from the 2.1.0-release source tarball and patched to be run in a Docker container.
+This repo is used to build the latest `Apache Atlas` docker image.

+> Current latest version is v2.3.0

 Atlas is built with `embedded HBase + Solr` and it is pre-initialized, so you can use it right after image download without additional steps.

 If you want to use external Atlas backends, set them up according to [the documentation](https://atlas.apache.org/#/Configuration).